数据代理

 Steps to Operate:

-- Navigate to the target dataset page and click "Vectorize" in the action bar.
+- Navigate to the target dataset page and click "Vectorization" in the action bar.

 - Check the progress in System Settings - Task Management - Execution Plan, and enable scheduled tasks as needed to improve recall stability and coverage.